Ohio senators introduce rail safety bill after fiery crash

 Railroad worker unions argue that operational changes and widespread job cuts across the industry in the past six years have made railroads riskier.
 They say employees are spread thin after nearly one-third of all rail jobs were eliminated and train crews, in particular, deal with fatigue because they are on call 24/7.

-The bill would address that issue by setting train crews at a two-person minimum.
-The provision isn’t specifically in response to East Palestine — where the train had three crew members — but to an industry trend toward one-person crews.
-The Federal Railroad Administration was already considering a rule that would require two-person crews, in most instances.
-That rule was proposed last summer, but the agency is still reviewing thousands of comments it received on it.
+The bill would require train crews to continue to have two people.
+The provision isn’t specifically in response to East Palestine — where the train had three crew members — but to an industry push toward one-person crews.
+The Federal Railroad Administration is already considering a rule that would require two-person crews, in most instances.

 Brown said it shouldn't take a massive railroad disaster for elected officials to work across party lines for their communities.